Can I Use Cottage Cheese For Cheesecake? (Explained!)

 • Ricotta – Ricotta cheese is extremely similar to cottage cheese, although it contains slightly less moisture.
 Furthermore, ricotta won’t provide such a sweet taste as cream cheese, so expect your cheesecake to have a different flavor.

-• Greek Yoghurt – While Greek yogurt can definitely be used as a substitute for cream cheese when making cheesecake, it typically requires you to add some cream cheese for additional creaminess and sweetness.
+• Greek Yoghurt – While Greek yogurt can be used as a substitute for cream cheese when making cheesecake, it typically requires you to add some cream cheese for additional creaminess and sweetness.
 However, this is once more a much healthier way to make and enjoy cheesecake.

 Easy Cottage Cheese Cheesecake Recipe

-Final Thoughts
+My Final Thoughts

 So, as you can see, you definitely can use cottage cheese for cheesecake.